elastic/terraform-provider-elasticstack/generated/alerting/docs/GetAlertingHealth200Response.md

 NewGetAlertingHealth200ResponseWithDefaults instantiates a new GetAlertingHealth200Response object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAlertingFrameworkHeath

-`func (o *GetAlertingHealth200Response) GetAlertingFrameworkHeath() GetAlertingHealth200ResponseAlertingFrameworkHeath`

-GetAlertingFrameworkHeath returns the AlertingFrameworkHeath field if non-nil, zero value otherwise.

-### GetAlertingFrameworkHeathOk

-`func (o *GetAlertingHealth200Response) GetAlertingFrameworkHeathOk() (*GetAlertingHealth200ResponseAlertingFrameworkHeath, bool)`

-GetAlertingFrameworkHeathOk returns a tuple with the AlertingFrameworkHeath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAlertingFrameworkHeath

-`func (o *GetAlertingHealth200Response) SetAlertingFrameworkHeath(v GetAlertingHealth200ResponseAlertingFrameworkHeath)`

-SetAlertingFrameworkHeath sets AlertingFrameworkHeath field to given value.

-### HasAlertingFrameworkHeath

-`func (o *GetAlertingHealth200Response) HasAlertingFrameworkHeath() bool`

-HasAlertingFrameworkHeath returns a boolean if a field has been set.

 ### GetAlertingFrameworkHealth